chandrasekarnarayana/foodspec/docs/ml/classification_regression.md

 Supervised learning connects spectral features to labels (oil_type, species) or continuous targets (mixture fraction, heating time proxies).
 This chapter explains model choices, when to use them, and practical concerns in food spectroscopy.

+## Why this matters in food spectroscopy
+- Authentication/adulteration: classification with balanced or imbalanced classes.
+- QC/novelty: one-class or binary detection with emphasis on sensitivity/specificity.
+- Calibration: regression for continuous properties (mixture fraction, moisture, quality indices).

 ## 1. Model families
 - **Linear models:** Logistic Regression, Linear SVM, PLS-DA.
 Good for linearly separable data, interpretable loadings/weights, smaller datasets.
 - **Non-linear kernels:** RBF SVM captures curved boundaries; tune C and gamma carefully. k-NN is simple but sensitive to scale and noise.